Learn about actual and potential costs

 Find the vendor to meet your needs

 Where can I purchase Transportation Management Systems?

 There are about 200 suppliers that operate in the TMS market.
-Transportation management systems have a high level of market share concentration, which negatively affects buyer power by reducing competition between the largest and smallest vendors.
+The TMS market has a high level of market share concentration, which negatively affects buyer power by reducing competition between the largest and smallest vendors.
 The top four suppliers, Oracle Corp, SAP SE, Microsoft Corporation and JDA Software Group,...
 Subscribe to learn more.

 Questions to ask potential suppliers

 How long will it take to implement your software?

 What is your track record with implementations?